deadcoder0904/awesome-website-screenshots/README.md

 - [Behance](https://behance.net) - Behance is a portfolio maker for graphic designers.
 Therefore, sometimes, we may get some beautiful device frame at Behance.
 Some designers often use Behance to spread their work.
 Therefore, we will have to search for mockups.
 There is no direct link to download mockups from this website.
 - [Dribbble](https://dribbble.com/) - We can download a lot of photoshop files from Dribbble.
 Just like Behance, there is no direct link.
 We need to search for any mockup with the device name.
 However, before using it, we need to provide the credit whenever we will use the image.

+## Contribution

+:star: Suggestions and PRs are welcome! :star:

+Please read the [contribution guidelines](./contributing.md) to get started.

 ### License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)